Terms used across this knowledge base, defined plainly.

 - Your CW- formatted purchase key (e.g.,

 CW-XXXXXX-XXXXXX-XXXXXX).
 Lives in your My Account page after purchase.
-Used during/wp-setup. - Machine ID
+Pasted once into wp-admin → Cowork. - Connect code

 - MCP (Model Context Protocol)